Rite of marriage catholic

 Under the Catholic Church’s cannon law, marriages are meant to be performed by a Catholic priest inside either the bride or groom’s parish church .
 The Church is now giving permission for couples to tie the knot outside of a church —but only in two cities.

-You might be interested: Catechism of the catholic church 2nd edition
+You might be interested: Catholic prayers of healing

 What are the 7 vows of marriage?